metorial/metorial/README.md

 * <img src="assets/python.svg" width="12px" height="12px" /> [**Python**](https://github.com/metorial/metorial-python)

 If you want to build a custom integration, check out our [API documentation](https://metorial.com/api) for details on how to use the Metorial API directly.

+## Metorial Platform

+The [Metorial Platform](https://github.com/metorial/metorial-platform) is the code that powers the engine behind Metorial.
+It is open source and can be self-hosted.
+You can use it to run your own Metorial instance, powered by the MCP servers in this repo.

 ## Quick Start